Illinois Solar Incentive

 Install Solar

 Work with an Illinois Shines Approved Vendor (your installer handles this).
-Systems 0–10 kW qualify for the residential small DG category.
+Systems up to 25 kW qualify for the residential Small DG category; 25–100 kW systems still earn RECs at the larger-tier rate.

 2